 - If the student does not agree to the instructor's proposed consequence, the student can ask that the case be heard by the Academic Honor Council.
 In this case as well, the instructor writes to the Associate Dean for Faculty Affairs, providing all of the relevant information for the Academic Honor Council hearing.

 - The instructor may choose to send the evidence of academic dishonesty directly to the Associate Dean for Faculty Affairs, to be heard by the Academic Honor Council.

-Instructors must submit evidence of academic dishonesty in a timely manner to the Academic Dean's Office which will then forward the material to the student chair of the Academic Honor Council.
-A letter will then be sent to the student and the advisor notifying them of the allegation of academic dishonesty as well as the date and time when a hearing will be held.
-Following the hearing, a letter will be sent to the student and advisor notifying them of the outcome of the case as well as any penalty imposed if applicable.
-Advisors should work with students to address how any penalty imposed will affect the student's long-term academic plans.
+If the case is to be heard by the Academic Honor Council, the Associate Dean for Faculty Affairs will forward all case material to the student chair of the Academic Honor Council.
+A copy of the materials submitted by the instructor will be sent to the student, and both student and instructor will be notified of the date and time of the hearing.
+Following the hearing, a letter will be sent to the student, the student's academic advisor, and the course instructor notifying them of the outcome of the case as well as any penalty imposed if the student is found to have violated the Academic Honor Code.
+Academic advisors should work with students to address how any penalty imposed will affect their long-term academic plans.

 Questions regarding issues of academic dishonesty or the Academic Honor Council should be directed to Evelyn Jennings, Associate Dean for Faculty Affairs (315-229-5388).